 - the reception of Greek and Roman culture from the Renaissance to the present, in theatre, novels, education and film.

 A wide range of other modules is available to complement Classical Studies and suit your interests.
 For example, Ancient History, Modern Languages, Mediaeval History, English Literature and Philosophy.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure webpage.

-Find out more about studying Classics at St Andrews.
+Find out more about studying Classical Studies at St Andrews.